 “STEM schools and college prep schools can focus on a very specific population of students who have specific goals for their education.
 In these cases, charter public schools are providing something that aligns with their students’ individual needs and interests,” Cousins says.

-GVSU CSO is the largest authorizer of charter public schools in Michigan.
-GVSU’s charter schools serve nearly 34,000 students in 80 charter schools in 31 communities across Michigan.
+Together, GVSU CSO and The Center for Charter Schools at CMU are the two largest authorizers of charter public schools in Michigan.
+GVSU’s charter schools serve more than 35,000 students in 79 charter schools in communities across Michigan, while CMU supports 70 schools and 29,000 students in virtually every county in Michigan.

 Here’s a quick guide for what you need to know about how to enroll your child in a charter school.